Please note that by continuing to use this site you consent to the terms of our

 Malware detection scenario

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, CrowdStrike Falcon did not take any action.
-We were able to copy the malicious files to the Windows Desktop.
-However, detections were immediately shown in the management console.
-As soon as we tried to execute any of the malware samples, they were instantly deleted.
+However, when we tried to copy the malicious files to the Windows Desktop, they were instantly deleted.
+Detections were immediately shown in the management console.
 A Windows pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
 You can disable protection alerts by policy if you want.

 Cybereason Enterprise provides a cloud-based console for managing the endpoint protection software.
 In addition to malware protection, the product includes functions for analysing and remediating attacks.
 It can manage networks with hundreds of thousands of devices.